Episode 3: Gang Phed and Panang

 As the Ayutthaya Kingdom gave way to the Rattanakosin era and the establishment of the Kingdom of Siam, these two curries continued to evolve, each developing its distinct personality and following.
 Gang Phed, with its bold, assertive flavours, became a staple in the everyday meals of the Thai populace, while Panang, with its more complex and nuanced profile, gained favour among the royal elite.

-"Today," Gai says, "these curries are beloved fixtures in Thai cuisine, both at home and abroad.
+"Today," Gai says, "these curries are beloved in Thai cuisine, both at home and abroad.
 But the true essence lies in the traditional recipes passed down through generations."

-At our Hua Hin Thai restaurant, Baan Gliwang, the chefs uphold the time-honoured techniques and flavour profiles that have defined these iconic dishes for generations.
-As we savour the bold, fiery flavours of Gang Phed and the rich, complex aromas of Panang, we're not just indulging in a culinary experience – we're beginning a journey through Thailand's vibrant history, a story of cultural exchange, culinary innovation, and the enduring legacy of these crimson curries.
+At our Hua Hin Thai restaurant, Baan Gliwang, the chefs uphold the time-honoured techniques and recipes that have defined these iconic dishes for generations.
+As we savour the bold, fiery flavours of Gang Phed and the rich, complex aromas of Panang, we're not just indulging in a culinary experience – we're beginning a journey through Thailand's history, a story of cultural exchange, culinary innovation, and the enduring legacy of these crimson curries.